by Arnie Schoenberg

 Darwin often gets blamed for Social Darwinism, the political ideology that extends "survival of the fittest" to justify exploiting the poor, but Darwin didn't come up with this phrase nor did he apply Natural Selection to human society.
 Social Darwinism was invented and promoted by others such as Herbert Spencer, Thomas Huxley, and Francis Galton.
 Charles Darwin objected to the application of his biological model to human social structure, and he definitely would have objected to the "Darwin Project" battle royale game, and "Darwin Awards" given out in his name.

-So far, our overly broad unifying theories that try to justify Social Darwinism haven't ammounted to much more than interesting metaphors, so please try to separate nature from nurture: biology from culture.
+So far, our overly broad unifying theories that try to justify Social Darwinism haven't amounted to much more than interesting metaphors, so please try to separate nature from nurture: biology from culture.

-Figure 35 Gregor Mendel from * "On Tenderness: What Genetics Godfather Gregor Mendel Teaches Us about the Heart of Science" by Maria Popova, 2013 (permission pending)
+Figure 2.22 Gregor Mendel from * "On Tenderness: What Genetics Godfather Gregor Mendel Teaches Us about the Heart of Science" by Maria Popova, 2013 (Bettmann/Getty Images/Public Domain)

 The genius of Mendel is how he used mathematics to show how inheritance worked.